process-analytics/bpmn-visualization-addons/packages/addons/README.md

 #### Available plugins

+- `ElementsPlugin`: provides all `BpmnElementsRegistry` methods for retrieving `BpmnElement` and `BpmnSemantic` objects.
+- `OverlaysPlugin`:
-- `OverlaysPlugin`: let show/hide overlays created with `BpmnElementsRegistry.addOverlays`.
+  - let show/hide overlays created with `BpmnElementsRegistry.addOverlays`.
+  - provides all `BpmnElementsRegistry` methods relating to overlays.

 ### `BpmnElementsIdentifier`